winterstein/SoGive/pages/forwealthmanagers.md

 						Client benefits from knowing that they have made an informed choice when donating to a charity
 					</li>
 					<li class="sogive-text-body-centered" style="padding-bottom:10px;"">
-						Not only can the client conveniently make donations, but they can also immediately see a return on investment, as well as see an overall view of their entire philanthropical donations
+						Not only can the client conveniently make donations, but they can also immediately see how much return they get on their (philanthropic) investment, as well as see an overall view of all their donations.
 					</li>
 					<li class="sogive-text-body-centered" style="padding-bottom:10px;">
 						Social media integration enables the client to share their enthusiasm for donations with friends and family